Satellite subcarrier audio: Digital SCPC and MCPC

 As digital subcarrier audio encoding and modulation methods have matured, less-expensive "standard" systems of satellite audio distribution have developed.
 This trend started with the emergence of VSAT technology in 1986 and was further supplanted by leased space on DBS systems such as DirecTV and Dish Network.
 The two de facto methods for digital satellite audio transmission are digital single channel per carrier and multiple channel per carrier multiplexing.

 In digital radio systems, several variable bit-rate data streams are multiplexed together to a fixed bitrate transport stream by means of statistical multiplexing.
 This makes it possible to transfer several video and audio channels simultaneously over the same frequency channel, together with various services.
-On communications satellites which carry broadcast television networks and radio networks, this is known as multiple channel per carrier or MCPC.
+On communications satellites that carry broadcast television networks and radio networks, this is known as multiple channel per carrier or MCPC.
 Where multiplexing is not practical (such as where there are different sources using a single transponder), single channel per carrier mode (SCPC) is used.
 Digital SCPC differs from the older analog SCPC transmission method in that a digital SCPC signal carries more than just a single audio channel (two are used) but also coding and decoding information, ancillary and control data, and network identification data.
 Digital SCPC and MCPC subcarrier transmissions use satellite broadcast standards such as DVB-S and its successor DVB-S2 along with MPEG-2 and MPEG-4 compression formats, respectively.
 BPSK modulation has been replaced with newer modulation schemes such as QPSK (quadrature phase-shift keying).

 StarGuide

 StarGuide was the second-generation system of digital audio distribution via satellite.
 Many of the largest U.S. radio networks upgraded from or supplanted DATS/SEDAT audio feeds with StarGuide II and III audio receivers.
 The StarGuide platform is a proprietary MCPC digital audio distribution system that uses proprietary MX3 multiplexing technology.
 The StarGuide II receiver handles data rates from 0.512 to 6.144 Mbit/s (in MX3 mode) and up to 8.192 Mbit/s in normal mode.
 The StarGuide III receiver can handle data rates up to 25 Mbit/s and is capable of a larger number of data and code rates than its predecessor.
-Both the StarGuide II and III receivers can use proprietary StarGuide Service Module expansion cards, including the ability to interface with local area networks (LAN) using 10/100Base-T Ethernet connections.
+Both the StarGuide II and III receivers can use proprietary StarGuide Service Module expansion cards, including the ability to interface with local area networks (LAN) using 10/100 Ethernet connections.